Your guide to sourcing parts for your next passion project and how to safely transport it when it’s complete

 Once you’ve put the car back together, it’s time to consider two very important factors: shipping and storage.
 You may be relocating to a new home, for a new job, or moving your restored vehicle from place to place around the country to show it off to other collectors.
 Every case requires the safest method of transportation possible.

 Choosing enclosed transport is the safest way.
 It’s more expensive than open transport, yet it earns those extra dollars by protecting a restored vehicle (especially that hard-won paint job) from on-road damage like grit, dirt, and the elements.
-The chances of damage from other vehicles in transit are also greatly reduced, especially if you opt for a single-vehicle enclosed carrier.
+This will reduce the chances of damage from other vehicles in transit.
+Especially if you opt for a single-vehicle enclosed carrier.

 It’s also important to consider how exposed a restored vehicle will be before pickup and after delivery.
 Terminal-to-terminal and door-to-door shipping are two options with associated pros and cons.